Quinoa Pilaf Recipe

 - 1 medium onion, chopped

 - 1 can (14-1/2 ounces) reduced-sodium chicken broth or vegetable broth

 - 1 cup quinoa, rinsed

-- 1. In a small nonstick saucepan coated with cooking spray, cook onion and carrot in oil for 2-3 minutes or until crisp-tender.
-Add garlic; cook 1 minute longer.
+- 1. In a small nonstick saucepan coated with cooking spray, cook onion and garlic in oil for 2 minutes.
+Add carrot; cook 2 minutes longer.
 Stir in the broth, water and salt; bring to a boil.

-- 2. Add quinoa.
+- 2. Stir in quinoa; return to a boil.
 Reduce heat; cover and simmer for 12-15 minutes or until liquid is absorbed.
-Remove from the heat.
+Remove from the heat; let stand for 5 minutes.
 Fluff with a fork.
 Yield: 4 servings.

 Editor's Note: If using vegetable broth, omit the salt.

 3/4 cup: 198 calories, 4g fat (0 saturated fat), 0 cholesterol, 434mg sodium, 35g carbohydrate (4g sugars, 4g fiber), 8g protein.
 Diabetic Exchanges: 2 starch, 1/2 fat.

 "Super bland--was disappointed.
 I agree with some of the other reviewers--it definitely is in need of something more.
 Kinda annoyed now that I see there are green onions in the picture, but the recipe never called for any, so I didn't make it that way.
 Maybe that would have given it more flavor."

 "Good Day!
 Am *new* to Quinoa vs. starchy *stuff*, Truly hoping to acquaint **new TOH Friends* in this manner, J."